ishmo007/Group-Four/README.md

 # Group-Four
-Project title: Student Feedback $ Complain Form.
+Project title: STUDENT FEEDBACK $ COMPLAIN FORM.

 Description: The Student Feedback and Complaint Form project is designed to collect feedback and complaints from students in an organized and efficient manner.
 This system allows students to submit their input with Name, phone number, Registration number, and field to drop thier complains ensuring that their voices are heard and acted upon.